Raising A Good Girl

 Lily’s first thought was that she’d caught her parents fighting, but then she saw her mother’s hands.
 Elizabeth’s fingers were clenched tight around the edge of the mattress, but she wasn’t trying to get away.
 She was holding on, white-knuckled, arms shaking.
 William gave another thrust and Elizabeth’s head dropped, mouth open wide like she was drowning.

 Lily knew that she should look away, but something kept her gaze locked on the scene unfolding before her.
 She watched as William pulled her mother upright by the hair.
 She gasped, a noise both pained and pleading.
 William leaned in, his mouth pressed to Elizabeth’s ear, his breath loud and ragged.
 “You like that, don’t you?” he said, his voice thick and close.
-“You like being used, you filthy thing.
+“You like being used, you filthy slut.
 My little toy.”

 The sight punched something loose in Lily’s chest.
-She’d never seen her mother like this—so completely unguarded, so naked.
+She’d never seen her mother like this; so completely vulnerable, so naked.
 Not just without clothes, but stripped of any shame or motherly composure.
 Elizabeth’s body was pale and soft all over, sweat sticking the hair to her shoulders and neck.
 Her breasts swung heavy, flushed at the tips and marked by William’s handprints, and they seemed impossibly large, veined and swollen as she swayed forward.
-Her mother’s stomach looked rounder than Lily remembered, a dimpled terrain of skin that rippled every time William slammed into her from behind.
+There was something obscene about the way Elizabeth’s body shook and reacted, as if every part of her was built only for this.

-Elizabeth made a strangled, pleading noise.
+Her mother made a strangled, pleading noise.
 “Please, William,” she sobbed.
 “Please.”
 The words broke apart, half-swallowed by the pillow.

 He yanked her head up again, exposing the length of her neck, the line of spit trailing from her mouth to the sheets.
 Lily’s own mouth hung open, and she caught herself, jaw snapping shut.
 Her skin crawled, but she couldn’t look away.